 ASML Company Profile

-Collected Form 20-F metrics, trend charts, and initial interpretation for ASML within the AI infrastructure analytics portfolio.
+Filing-based Form 20-F metrics, trend charts, and company profile notes for ASML within the AI Infrastructure Economics module.

-A collected dataset for adding lithography equipment and EUV bottleneck economics to the AI infrastructure framework.
+Issuer-level ASML metrics for lithography equipment and EUV bottleneck economics within the AI Infrastructure Economics project.

 FY2024 highlights